-In this project a biopharma company needed a comparison of the impurity profile of their mAb biosimilar to that of the originator product.
+In this project, a biopharma company needed to compare the impurity profile of their mAb biosimilar to that of the originator product.
 Interestingly, SWATH LC-MS analysis identified several host cell proteins (HCPs) in the originator drug product batches, not found in the biosimilar.

 The client is a multinational biopharmaceutical company focusing on developing best-in-class biosimilar medicines.
 Their observations showed a difference in drug stability when comparing originator to biosimilar where the latter was more stable.
 The client had a particular interest in investigating the impurity profile to explain the stability differences.